apache/skywalking-infra-e2e/docs/en/setup/Configuration-File.md

         - path/to/cases.yaml            # cases file path
 ```

-The test cases are executed in the order of declaration from top to bottom.When verifying a case, if the execution fails, and the retry strategy is exceeded, whether to stop verifying other cases depends on the value of "fail-fast".
-If the value of "fail-fast" is "false", the process will continue to verify the other cases.
+The test cases are executed in the order of declaration from top to bottom.
+When the execution of a case fails and the retry strategy is exceeded, it will stop verifying other cases if `fail-fast` is `true`.
+Otherwise,  the process will continue to verify other cases.

 ### Retry strategy